cdxcore.uniquehash#

 Maximum string size when using

-on reported objects.
-Default is50
+repr()on reported objects.
+Default is50.- verbose

-, optional Context object or
+cdxcore.verbose.Context, optional Context object or

-for a new context object with full visibility (it prints everything).
+Nonefor a new context object with full visibility (it prints everything).

 - cdxcore.uniquehash.NamedUniqueHash(max_length=60, id_length=16, *, separator=' ', filename_by=None, **unique_hash_arguments)[source]#